dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Release

-* Dev toggles are off
+* Feature flags for STG setup
-* Feature flags are on and off
+* Flags set for what want in PRD (Blue)
-* Combinations across solutions?
+* Test flag combinations across whole frontend

 Note: How automate STG testing with flags on and off?